Aeneas How-Tos

 7 cents/minute long distance rate for 1+ calls to local service area

-Make long distance calls at a fixed low rate of $.07 per minute – anytime day or night, weekday or weekend, in-state or out-of-state.
+Make long distance calls at a fixed low rate of $.07 per minute – anytime day or night, weekday or weekend, in-state or out-of-state.911 service

 Your local government asks you to pay the Emergency 911 Charge through your phone bill each month to help pay for the emergency service in your community.